mhvvn/docker-fundamental/run_docker3.md

 - Can access wordpress using English
 - phpmyadmin can be accessed
 - Status ubuntu2 paused
-- wordpress container specs as required
+- wordpress container specs as required.